rafaelmsales27/AI-Text-Summarizer-App/README.md

-# AI Text Summarizer App
+# Summarease

 ## Overview

-Welcome to the AI Text Summarizer App!
+Welcome to the Summarease!
 This project is designed for learning purposes, and it allows users to input text that they wish to summarize using AI technology.
 The app is built with a user-friendly interface, utilizing technologies like API Platform, Postman, Code Editor/Deployment tool, Replit, Node.js, Express, Hugging Face Inference API, HTML, CSS, and JavaScript.

 ## Features